xpenlab/taolend/README.md

    ```

    <span style="color:red">Update the ETH_PRIVATE_KEY value in .env with 32 bytes</span>.
 This generates an EVM wallet address and maps it to a Subtensor SS58 address.
    **Important**: Keep this private key secure, or you will lose all assets in the wallet.
+DON'T USE THE DEFAULT KEY !!!
    Note: The mirror SS58 address does not have a private key, so you cannot control it directly.

    ```bash